 CV available upon request.

-SEAN MILLER, Singer, Musician and Composer
+SEAN MILLAR, Singer, Musician and Composer

 “A national treasure” the irish times